Average Cost of Homeowners Insurance in New Hampshire (2025)

 Average Cost of Home Insurance in New Hampshire by Claims History

-In New Hampshire, homeowners who have been claim-free for over five years can expect an average annual premium of $1,002 for their homeowners insurance.
-However, if a homeowner has filed one claim within the past five years, the average premium jumps to $1,275, reflecting a $273 increase from the baseline.
-For those with two claims in the same time frame, the premium escalates further to an average of $1,552 annually, which is $550 above the average rate for claim-free homeowners.
+In New Hampshire, homeowners who have been claim-free for over five years pay an average annual premium of $1,002 for their homeowners insurance.
+Filing one claim within the past five years raises the average premium to $1,275, a $273 increase.
+Two claims in the same time frame push the premium to $1,552 annually, $550 above the claim-free rate.

 Average Annual Home Insurance in New Hampshire by Claims Experience